 Before the last words were out of my mouth I knew I'd made a serious mistake.
 Not in what I'd said, but to whom I'd said it.
 Just how serious, however, I never could have imagined.

 Goldovsky flushed red to the top of his head, signs of a building anger such as I'd never before encountered transforming all his features.
 Slowly he rose to his feet, seemingly towering over me, and in measured cadences intoned, "Are you a crazy person?
 Who do you think you're talking about!
 You're talking about men of genius; creators of masterpieces; creators of great art; art such as the world has only seldom seen."
 And here with one hand he grabbed me by an upper arm while simultaneously with the other thrust at me my manuscript which I took in a sort of daze, lifted me bodily out of my chair, and started marching me toward the stairs leading down to the street.
 "You have no more business with me and I'll have none with you.
 Goodbye!" he hurled at me in closing, and then all but heaved me down the stairs.
 The next thing I remember is my staring in blinking, unbelieving astonishment from the sidewalk at the closed street-front door of his building feeling, it was my conceit to imagine, much as Mozart must have felt at his treatment at the hands, or rather foot, of Count Arco, except that I was no Mozart and Goldovsky something more than a mere count and with far better justification.

 Sad to tell, we never spoke nor did we ever meet again.

-> What's that?
-Did my scripts ever get produced by NPR that year?
+What's that?
+Did my scripts ever get produced by NPR?

-> Sure.
+Sure.
 In my dreams.